Follow us on social

 The new national security strategy and the interest in reducing the numbers of unified commands admits in principle that America’s current military posture is unsustainable, but more than the admission is needed.
 Washington has spent over half its tax dollars on military operations since World War II, and by 2022, its military budget alone exceeded that of the next ten countries combined.
 This massive military spending diverts resources from domestic infrastructure, education, and social programs.

 The new national security strategy and the concept of fewer unified commands is a step in the right direction, but it remains a halfway house that won’t crush the swollen headquarters or the single service parochialism that stifles innovation.
-Halfway houses fail because they compromise with conservative habits of mind tied that are tied to the status quo.
+Halfway houses fail because they compromise with conservative habits of mind that are tied to the status quo.

-The above-mentioned points can advance the goals outlined in the new national security strategy, but without them, the problems afflicting American military performance since 1965 will not be solved.
+The above-mentioned points can advance the goals outlined in the new National Security Strategy, but without them, the problems afflicting American military performance since 1965 will not be solved.

 Top photo credit: Senior military leaders look on as U.S. President Donald Trump (not pictured) speaks at Marine Corps Base Quantico, in Quantico, Virginia September 30, 2025.
 Andrew Harnik/Pool via REUTERS